almaayn20/dream_Shop/README.md

 ### Architecture & Code Quality

-The app is built using clean architecture principles, emphasizing separation of concerns and maintainability.
+The app uses clean architecture principles, emphasizing separation of concerns and maintainability.
 Following best practices in clean code, the project is well-structured and easy to navigate, making it easy to extend and maintain.

 ### Download Apk
 You can download and install the latest build of the app from the link below: